Milan Lombardy, Italy Travel Guide

 Maintaining well-being during your visit.

 Your personal safety and health are of utmost importance.
-Stay vigilant, store valuables securely, and do not hesitate to contact emergency services if needed.
+Stay vigilant, store valuables securely, and do not hesitate to contact emergency help if needed.

 Managing your finances effectively during your Milan trip.